-Since June 21, 2022, the Corporate Governance and Nominating Committee has been comprised of three directors, namely: Mr. Siraj Ahmed (Chair), Mr. Pascal Nicodeme, and Mr. William Lundin, all of whom are independent.
+Since June 22, 2023, the Corporate Governance and Nominating Committee has been composed of three directors, namely: Mr. Siraj Ahmed (Chair), Mr. Pascal Nicodeme, and Mr. Keith Hill, all of whom are independent.

 The Corporate Governance and Nominating Committee is responsible for developing and monitoring the Company's approach to corporate governance issues, and overseeing the effective functioning of the Board, the relationship between the Board and management, and ensuring that the Board can function independently of management at such times as is desirable or necessary.
 See 'How Africa Energy Selects its Board Members' for additional details on this committee.